Johnson & Johnson Ovarian Cancer Lawsuit Update 2026

 • They allegedly sold powder that contained asbestos, something everyone knows can cause cancer.
 Independent labs found asbestos fibers in some of J&J’s talc products, which may have made things even worse.

-• And instead of pulling the product, switching to a safer ingredient, or at least being honest, families say J&J kept selling it to protect their image and profits.
+• And instead of pulling out the product, switching to a safer ingredient, or at least being honest, families say J&J kept selling it to protect their image and profits.

 Those are the core allegations behind tens of thousands of lawsuits, many of which have already led to major verdicts in favor of the women who stepped forward.

-Companies Named in Talcum Powder Lawsuits
+What Companies Are Named in Talcum Powder Lawsuits?

 Johnson & Johnson is the biggest name in the spotlight, but they’re not the only one being sued.
 A number of other companies have also been dragged into lawsuits over talcum powder and its links to cancer.